• Free shipping on all orders

 Even though going to the bathroom is natural, it can certainly be annoying if dogs constantly poop in your yard.
 Luckily, you can use techniques to discourage this behavior, such as setting up a barrier or creating a designated poo zone.

 No matter which technique you select, remember to be patient but persistent with dogs.
 Never use negative reinforcement because that can lead to traumatizing the dog, which you never want.
-Don’t use any methods that can harm the dog either, like pepper.
+Do not use any methods that can harm the dog either, like pepper.
 After all, you wouldn’t want to be traumatized or harmed if you were in the dog’s position.

 You might also be interested in:

-Featured Image Credit: Kiadtisak-Khwanyu, Shutterstock
+Featured Image Credit By: Kiadtisak-Khwanyu, Shutterstock

 Related Articles